Använd istället knappen Skriv ut längst upp till höger på sidan.

 If a Y-fragment is present gonadectomy is recommended due to the risk for gonadoblastoma.
 Pregnancy induction and possible oocyte donation, permitted in Sweden since 2003, can be discussed with the gynecologist.
 MRI of the heart/aorta must be performed before any pregnancy induction is planned or initiated!
 Pregnancy is not recommended if cardiac and/or vessel abnormalities are present or have been operated.

-Blood sampling regarding thyroid function and prescription of medications can be handled annually by the gynecologist.
-Levothyroxine substitution is initiated if hypothyroidism is present, lipid lowering agents can be considered if pathologically elevated lipids are present in spite of euthyroidism.
-Possible diabetes mellitus should be dealt with according to current guidelines in the population.
+Blood sampling regarding thyroid function yearly and levothyroxine substitution is initiated if hypothyroidism is present, lipid lowering agents can be considered if pathologically elevated lipids are present in spite of euthyroidism.
+Possible diabetes mellitus, osteoporosis and fractures should be dealt with according to current guidelines in the population.

 General advice regarding diet and physical activity should be given to avoid overweight, obesity and osteoporosis.